 Everything is unpredictable at the moment, but I just want to say that it’s been a lot more reassuring to have had this help.
 The money I was given has made all the difference.”Olivia, third-year undergraduate student, November 2020

 Whilst social distancing restrictions remain in place, a good laptop and reliable broadband are more vital than ever.
 Yet we know that not all students can afford these essentials.
-A new Digital Support Fund has been set up to help the most disadvantaged students participate in online teaching and access resources, providing grants of up to £500.
+There is a new Digital Support Fund to help the most disadvantaged students participate in online teaching and access resources, providing grants of up to £500.

 1 in 4 of our students come from a very low income household and many are now desperately worried about the weeks ahead.